|

 is yours."

-Foolish little creature, hissed the merman.
-Your weaponsss
+Foolishhh little creature, hissed the merman.
+Your

 It was Haldir who found Eowyn, crouching behind one of the rock

-curtains, naked, and shivering with cold.
+curtains, naked and shivering with cold.
 He took off his cloak,

 wrapped it around her and, despite her frantic struggles, he scooped